ishivvers/TheKastShiv/readme.md

 ## The Kast Shiv ##

-_fast, easy, effective_

 This is the Isaac version of the
 Flipper group's Kast/Shane reduction pipeline.

-### goals of this new code ###
+### goals of this code ###

-- highly automated
+- as automated as is reasonable
 - cuts no corners
 - does not require a complicated environment
 - lots of documentation
 - easy to start/stop/resume at any point in the reduction
-- robust to errors
-- secondary: does not require IDL
+- secondary goal: does not require IDL

 ## Getting it running ##

 First, install the [Ureka Python/IRAF](http://ssb.stsci.edu/ureka/) system.
 Or, if you're feeling very brave, install Python, IRAF, and pyraf yourself, and get them to all cooperate.

+There are some additional packages required too: Python will notify you the first time it's run.
+Install them using 'pip install' from within the Ureka environment.

 ### run setup.py ###

-You will need to know the path to your IDL executable
+The setup.py code inserts appropriate paths into files where needed.
+You should place the code into its permanent home and then run this script.
+The script must be run every time the code is moved.

     # from KastShiv root folder
     python setup.py